-Progress: The purpose of certificates of absence is to provide relatives of the disappeared with a range of legal rights similar to those afforded by death certificates, whilst acknowledging that the fate or whereabouts of the disappeared individual has not yet been established.
-They are a vitally important practical tool for relatives of the disappeared, enabling them, for example, to access bank accounts and deal with property that is in the name of the disappeared.
+Progress: The purpose of certificates of absence is to provide relatives of the disappeared with a range of legal rights similar to those afforded by death certificates, while acknowledging that the fate or whereabouts of the disappeared individual has not yet been established.
+They are a vitally important tool for relatives of the disappeared, enabling them, for example, to access bank accounts and deal with property that is in the name of the disappeared.

 UNHRC 30/1 OP.
 14: “…welcomes the commitment of the Government of Sri Lanka to release publicly previous presidential commission reports.”

 Progress: The government of Sri Lanka has made some significant progress in releasing publicly the reports of recent presidential commissions.

 By way of example, in October 2015, the government tabled in Parliament the interim report on the first mandate of the Paranagama Commission, which inquired into the issues of disappearances.
 It also tabled the full report on the second mandate of the Commission, which inquired into the applicability of international humanitarian law during the conflict.
 (The latter, which was accompanied by an annex of ‘military expert opinion’ by Major General John Holmes, was heavily criticised as a whitewashing exercise based on a distorted factual and legal interpretation of the end of the war).